-Companies that want to create impactful change need to define their goals properly.
-Using a constructive goal setting approach, you can establish and encourage steady goal progress while keeping employees motivated and accountable.
+Companies that want to create impactful change need a well-defined goal setting process.
+Using an effective goal setting approach, you can establish and encourage steady goal progress while keeping employees motivated and accountable.

-In this article, we’ll cover everything you need to know about goal setting, covering:
+In this article, we’ll cover everything you need to know about creating a successful goal setting process, covering:

 - Why goal setting is important